 If you are allowed into a course on the first day of class because you were on the waitlist, you must have the professor sign an add form and bring it to the Registrar’s Office.
 If you are enrolled in another class, you must have that signature, as well, before we can process and add your new course.
 If you do not follow this procedure you risk not receiving credit for that course.
 In addition, you lose your option for the “P” grade track if you have not elected that choice within the first four days of the block.
 It is a good idea to check that your schedule accurately reflects the classes you are enrolled in.

 Procedures for adding or dropping adjunct and extended format courses are the same as for regular courses, except the time period to drop/add is different.
 You may drop an adjunct or extended format course, if it meets all semester, prior to the end of the first block.
 If the extended format course meets all year, you may drop it without penalty, prior to the end of the second block.
 Two-block adjuncts have the same drop period as a regular course, (before the end of the second Tuesday of the block).

 You are permitted to be on one wait list and enrolled in one course each block.
+Students may only be on one waitlist for each block.
 Notification will be sent to your CC e-mail address when an opening becomes available in your waitlisted course.
 You will automatically be added to the course on the grade track you submitted and you will be dropped from any course in which you were already enrolled.